Oranges and reds

 Mixing your own orange tones is more accurate than buying a ready-made orange pigments.
 There are many ready-made oranges but you will most likely find that they are opaque.
 Cadmium pigments are always opaque and Winsor Orange is also semi-opaque.
-All the DS orange pigments are semi-opaque except for Permanent Orange which is transparent.
+Daniel Smith have a very good selection of reds and oranges which are mostly semi-transparent and transparent.
 There is a relatively new orange in the Winsor & Newton professional watercolour range called Transparent Orange.
 This is totally transparent and has a beautifully bright orange/red hue.
-However, it may not be quite the tone of orange you are looking when painting a marigold for instance, but adding a little transparent yellow will adjust it, simples!
+However, it may not be quite the tone of orange you are looking when painting a marigold for instance, but adding a little Transparent or Indian yellow will adjust it, simples!
 Opaque pigments are not good for layering watercolour when painting as you will not achieve as much depth or translucency.

 Winsor Lemon – PY175 – A lighter yellow with a green bias, this will generally brighten.

 I personally prefer Sennelier Lemon Yellow (PY3) as it is totally transparent whereas WL is semi-transparent.
 It has a very light value and is a good primary yellow.
 Daniel Smith Lemon Yellow (PY175) is similar.

 Transparent Yellow – PY150 – An intense very slightly orange biased middle tone yellow, very slightly muting.